- Preface

 |---|---|---|

-| CPU-Bound Computing | Fork/Join Framework | Divide-and-Conquer and Efficient CPU Utilization |
+| CPU-bound computations | Fork/Join Framework | Divide-and-conquer and effective CPU loading |

-| Massive I/O and High Parallelism | Virtual Threads (Project Loom) | Scalability and Simplicity of Synchronous Code |
+| Mass I/O and high parallelism | Virtual Threads (Project Loom) | Scalability and simplicity of synchronous code |

-Moving from Threads to Modern Tools
+Transition from Threads to Modern Tools

 In Java, this role is performed by higher-level tools: ExecutorService, ForkJoinPool, and CompletableFuture.
-They manage a thread pool—that is, they keep a limited number of workers and assign them tasks as they become available.
+They manage a thread pool — that is, they keep a limited number of workers and assign them tasks as they become available.

 Example using CompletableFuture: